 Insightful Commentary on Modern Life

-Linder’s work has been praised for its art criticism and proper references to society’s most topical concerns.
+Linder’s work has been praised for its criticism of art and proper references to society’s most topical concerns.
 Like any other show, it made a powerful statement concerning the modern world dominated by technology.

 A Compelling Exploration of Digital Compulsions

 Linder’s excellent drawings and installation projects enable the audience to consider the consequences of technological civilization.
-The exhibition is exciting and rather provocative in relation to issues such as the digital one.
+The exhibition is exciting and provocative, and it discusses issues such as digital ones.